 Types of Shelters

-Freestanding, dedicated pole-set shelters require no staking for setup, although even freestanding shelters need to be staked for use in inclement weather.
+Freestanding, dedicated pole-set shelters require no staking for setup, although you must stake them for use in inclement weather.
 These shelters utilize an included, dedicated pole set to make them freestanding.
 The Big Agnes Fly Creek HV UL2 Solution Dye is the closest thing we have to a freestanding shelter, but even it requires staking out the foot end to extend the fly fully.

 Most of the best ultralight tents on our list are non-freestanding, requiring trekking poles and stakes for setup.
 A trekking pole-supported shelter such as the Mountain Laurel Designs SoloMid XL is generally lighter and packs much smaller than a freestanding tent with a dedicated pole set.